Child trafficking Helping children who’ve been trafficked

 There are 2 booklets for children:

-We have also produced a booklet of advice for professionals who are working to safeguard children who have been moved across borders from Romania to the UK.
+There is a 3rd booklet of advice for professionals who are working to safeguard children who have been moved across borders from Romania to the UK.
 It covers how to respond to concerns that a child has been trafficked and what to consider when working with a child from Romania such as which agencies to contact.

 How Childline can help